Gaussian curvature conjecture for minimal graphs: Curvature of two-parameter Scherk type surfaces and the proof of Theorem

 while

 and

 Now, we consider the following quantity:

-Its monotonicity gives an important property of the tangent vector at the curve $f(re^{\imath\varphi}),$ for fixed $\varphi$.
-In fact, the monotonicity of the argument of tangent vector means that the curve goes around $0,$ in one of two directions- positive if the function is increasing or negative if it is decreasing.
+The monotonicity of the argument provides an important property of the tangent vector to the curve \( f(re^{\imath\varphi}) \), where \( \varphi \) is fixed.
+Specifically, the monotonic behavior of the argument of the tangent vector indicates that the curve winds around the origin in one of two possible orientations: counterclockwise if the argument is increasing, and clockwise if it is decreasing.
 Further, we have

 The function $\Psi$ has the same monotonicity as the function $\tan\Psi,$ hence we will find the derivative of

 where with:

 The straightforward calculation gives